Notting Hill’s Colourful Houses

 Westbourne Park Road

-For something of an artistic view, try out Westbourne Park Road, where the houses are painted in a variety of bold and vibrant colours.
-The houses on this street also feature charming basement flat gardens that add greenery to the already colourful schema.
-On Westbourne Park Road you really get a sense of the long and varied history that gives Notting Hill its unique character.
+For something of an artistic view, try out Westbourne Park Road, where the houses are painted in a variety of bold and vibrant hues.
+The residences on this street also feature charming basement flat gardens that add greenery to the already colourful schema, offering a real sense of the long and varied history that gives Notting Hill its unique character.
+With Westbourne Park Villas directly to the rear, which features some of the area’s most coveted houses, this street is well worth a visit.

 Notting Hill is simply a must-visit for those calling on London during their travels.
 Soak up the culture, the art, and the history as you walk these delightful streets.
 Call in on the market, where you can pick up a trinket or two and something tasty to eat, and then, when the streets get quieter, venture into the secluded mews and tranquil side streets to experience a visual feast you’ll not find anywhere else in London.